 Extraction can cause serious discomfort that lasts much longer.
 Once the site heals from the extraction, you will have additional discomfort following the surgeries to install the post and the abutment.

 Whether you choose root canal treatment or extraction and a dental implant depends on your dental health, tooth condition, and the reasons for needing the procedure.
 Consult with an endodontist, like Dr. Estes, to see if you can have your tooth saved through root canal treatment or another form of endodontic care.
 If you can, you will save money, time and reduce discomfort compared to having the tooth extracted and an implant installed.

 Contact us at Innovative Endodontics to schedule a visit.
 Dr. Estes uses the latest technology to improve the accuracy of treatment and comfort for her patients.
 Where you go for your root canal treatment does make a difference.
-Choose Innovative Endodontics serving the Charleston, SC area, for quality endodontic care.
+Choose Innovative Endodontics serving the Goose Creek, SC area, for quality endodontic care.